Forensic accounting for insurance claims

 - Prepare claims for submission to insurers and third parties

-- Act as independent experts when required for the purpose of court or arbitration proceedings.
+- Act as independent accounting experts when required for the purpose of court or arbitration proceedings.

-We have acted in many cases involving negligence claims against professionals, particularly against accountants.
-We have been appointed to establish whether there is evidence of negligence and hence liability.
-If so, we can prepare expert reports for use in negotiations and, if not resolved, in court proceedings.
+We have acted in many cases involving negligence claims against professionals, particularly accountants.
+We have been appointed to review accountants’ files and establish whether there is evidence of negligence and its consequences.
+We are able to prepare reports for use in settlement negotiations.
+If the matters are not resolved, we are able to prepare reports for us on court proceedings.
 For further details click here.

 Also, we have been instructed to estimate losses arising from alleged negligence by accountants and other professions, such as solicitors and surveyors.
 We may be instructed by the claimant, the professional firm or the insurance company.
 For further details click here.